Risks and causes of melanoma

-Your risk of developing melanoma depends on many things including lifestyle factors and some medical conditions.
-In the UK, around 85 out of 100 melanomas (around 85%) are caused by too much ultraviolet radiation.
+Your risk of developing melanoma depends on many things.
+This includes lifestyle factors and some medical conditions.
+In the UK, too much ultraviolet radiation causes around 85 out of 100 melanomas (around 85%).

 Melanoma skin cancer is the 5th most common cancer overall in the UK.
-The number of people diagnosed with melanoma has increased over the last few decades.
+The number of people diagnosed with melanoma in the UK has increased over the last few decades.

 Age

 The risk of melanoma increases with age.
 So it's more common in older people.
-In the UK, more than 25 out of 100 people (more than 25%) diagnosed with melanoma are aged 75 and over.
-But, younger people can also develop it.
-Compared to most other cancer types, it's also quite common in younger people.
+In the UK, around 30 in 100 people diagnosed with melanoma (around 30%) are aged 75 years or over.
+But compared to most other cancer types, it's also quite common in younger people.

-Ultraviolet light (radiation) is the main environmental factor that increases the risk of developing melanoma.
-Ultraviolet light comes from the sun or sunbeds.
-In the UK, around 85 out of 100 melanomas (around 85%) are caused by too much ultraviolet radiation.
+Ultraviolet (UV) light is the main environmental factor that increases the risk of developing melanoma.
+It's also called ultraviolet radiation.
+UV light comes from the sun or sunbeds.
+In the UK, around 85 out of 100 melanomas (around 85%) are caused by too much UV light.

 Intermittent sun exposure

-Some people are exposed to strong sunlight every now and then, like holidaying in a hot country.
-They are more at risk of melanoma than people who are very regularly exposed to sunlight, like people who work outdoors.
+Some people are exposed to strong sunlight every now and then, like when they go on holiday to a hot country.
+These people are more at risk of melanoma than those who are regularly exposed to sunlight, such as people who work outdoors.

 In the UK, most people are not exposed to the sun for the whole year.
-But the number of people getting melanoma has increased considerably in the UK since it became popular to holiday abroad for a few weeks each year and get a sun tan.
+But the number of people getting melanoma has increased considerably in the UK since it became popular to holiday abroad and get a sun tan.

 Sunburn

-People who have had sunburn are more likely to get melanoma than those who have not.
-The risk is higher if you have had sunburn several times in your life.
+People who have had sunburn are more likely to get melanoma than those who haven’t.
+The risk is higher if you've had sunburn several times in your life.
 This increase in risk is seen with sunburn at all ages, not just in childhood.

 Sunbeds

-Research shows that the type of ultraviolet light used in sunbeds (UVA) can cause all types of skin cancer.
-The International Agency for Research into Cancer (IARC) has classified using sunbeds as a cause of melanoma.
+Research shows that the type of ultraviolet light used in sunbeds (UVA) can cause melanoma and non melanoma skin cancer.
+The International Agency for Research into Cancer (IARC) has identified sunbed use as a cause of melanoma.

-People have an increased risk of melanoma if they've ever used a sunbed.
+People who have used a sunbed have an increased risk of melanoma.
 And the risk is highest for people who use a sunbed before the age of 35.
-Sunbed use by under-18s is banned in Scotland, England and Wales, and Northern Ireland.
+Sunbed use by under 18s is banned in the UK.

 Sunscreen

-It is difficult to study how sunscreen affects the risk of melanoma.
-This is partly because people who use sunscreen may stay longer in the sun because they think they are protected.
-So they actually get more exposure to ultraviolet light overall.
+It's difficult to study how using sunscreen affects the risk of melanoma.
+This is partly because people who use sunscreen may stay longer in the sun as they think they are protected.
+So they may get more exposure to UV light overall.

-The best way to enjoy the sun safely and protect your skin is to use a combination of shade, clothing (including sunglasses) and sunscreen.
+The best way to enjoy the sun safely and protect your skin is to use a combination of:

-Shade and clothing are more effective than sunscreen at protecting your skin.
-Sunscreens shouldn’t be used to spend longer in the sun, but they can be useful for protecting the parts of skin not covered by clothing or shade.
+Shade and clothing are better than sunscreen at protecting your skin.
+You shouldn’t use sunscreen to spend longer in the sun.
+But it can be useful for protecting the parts of skin not covered by clothing or shade.

 Skin colour and freckling